Deployment

 _site/directory using the Wrangler CLI:npx wrangler pages deploy _site --project-name=my-site

-You can package your static site into a tiny Docker image using lipanski/docker-static-website.
-This image is based on BusyBox httpd and is only a few megabytes in size, making it ideal for self-hosted or containerised environments.
+You can package your generated static site into a tiny Docker image using lipanski/docker-static-website.
+This image is based on BusyBox httpd and is only a few megabytes in size, making it useful for self-hosted or containerized environments.

 Build and run the image: